Intermittently Observable Markov Decision Processes: Appendix E

 This Appendix provides an introduction to the experimental MDP in Section \ref{sec:exp} (Table \ref{tab:hota} and Fig. \ref{fig:exp}).

+As shown in Fig.~\ref{fig:boat}, consider an unmanned boat tasked with remaining within a designated target water area to perform monitoring activities.
+The boat’s movement is prone to failure with a certain probability due to the influence of water waves.
+The boat is permitted to navigate within a predefined operational area, and leaving this area results in the termination of the task.
+Its position is tracked by a remote sensor, which transmits the location information to the boat at each time step.
+However, the long distance between the sensor and the boat introduces a communication failure probability of $1-\rho$.
+To simplify the problem, we discretize the water area into 9 segments, resulting in an MDP with 9 states and 4 actions.

-Consider a system with a car moving in the map shown in Fig.~\ref{fig:example}.
-The car has four actions at any position: move left, move right, move up, and move down.
-The aim is to control the car to keep moving along a clockwise direction in the white region ($1 \to 2 \to \cdots \to 8 \to 1 \to \cdots $).
-The task is terminated once the car enters the gray region (including the gray region in the central part and the gray region in the marginal part).
+The simplified MDP environment is shown in~\ref{fig:exmple}.
+In particular, we divide the permission area into eight distinct sections, each corresponding to a specific position.
+The obstacle area and the region outside the permission area are grouped together as a single section, representing the ninth position.
+The boat has four actions at any position: move left, move right, move up, and move down.
+The aim is to control the boat to keep moving along a clockwise direction in the white region ($1 \to 2 \to \cdots \to 8 \to 1 \to \cdots $).
+The task is terminated once the boat enters the gray region (including the gray region in the central part and the gray region in the marginal part).

 Given a positive integer $n$, we use $[n]=\{1,2,\cdots,n\}$ to denote the set of integers between 1 and $n$.
 Mathematically, the MDP is formulated as follows: \begin{itemize} \item State space ${\cal S} = [9]$, where states 1-8 correspond to positions 1-8 in the white region and state 9 corresponds to the gray region (terminated state). \item Action space ${\cal A} = [4]$: action 1, move left; action 2, move down; action 3, move right; action 4, move up. \item Transition kernel.
 For any state $s\in [8]$, denote by $m_s\in {\cal A}$ the clockwise action of state $s$ (that is, move left in states 1 and 2, move down in states 3 and 4, move right in states 5 and 6, move up in states 7 and 8) and $m^-_s\in {\cal A}$ the anti-clockwise action.
 Denote by $s_t$ and $a_t$ the state and action at time $t$, respectively.
 The transition kernel is defined as follows: (1) for $s_t = 9$, $\Pr({s_{t + 1}}=j|{s_t} = 9,{a_t}) = 1$ if $j=9$ and $\Pr({s_{t + 1}} = j|{s_t} = 9,{a_t}) = 0$ otherwise; (2) for $s_t\in [8]$,